automationwise/awise.github.io/src/content/brief.md

 Get projects back on track, restore failed deployments, and resolve urgent incidents before they impact customers.

 **Automation & Workflow Design**
-We reduce manual work with Python, Bash, PowerShell, and Ansible.
-From CI/CD pipelines to cloud integrations, we streamline how your systems run.
+We simplify complex processes with sensible automations and workflows, supported by documentation that’s easy to understand, designed for people, not just machines.

 **Infrastructure Management**
-Secure, stable environments across Linux, Windows, and hybrid setups — migrations, upgrades, and scalable deployments.
+Secure, stable environments across Linux, Windows, and hybrid(setups, migrations, upgrades, or scalable deployments).

 **Security & Compliance Readiness**
 Audit, harden, and prepare your systems for growth while keeping threats at bay.